EXCLUSIVE-U.S. seen delaying swaps rules for overseas banks

 By Alexandra Alper

-WASHINGTON, June 13 The United States is considering giving U.S. and foreign banks more time to comply with costly new reforms related to their overseas swaps operations, according to three people briefed on the matter.
+WASHINGTON, June 13 The U.S derivatives regulator is considering giving major overseas swaps players, including the foreign units of some U.S. banks, more time to comply with costly new reforms, according to three people briefed on the matter.

 The Commodity Futures Trading Commission has drafted a proposed exemptive order that would delay for these players certain "entity level" swaps rules, including one that will mandate they hold a certain amount of capital to back their trades, these people said.

 The delay would provide relief to the foreign banks that execute many trades with U.S. counterparties.
-It would also cover the foreign operations of major U.S.-based swap players such as JPMorgan Chase & Co (JPM.N) and Goldman Sachs Group Inc (GS.N), according to the people, who were not authorized to speak publicly.
+It would also cover the foreign operations of major U.S.-based swap players such as JPMorgan (JPM.N) and Goldman Sachs (GS.N), according to the people, who were not authorized to speak publicly.

 To qualify for the delay, foreign firms would need to register with the CFTC and submit to the National Futures Association a plan for complying with CFTC regulations or those of their home country regulator, the people said.